Which Tea has the Most Caffeine? – An Easy In-Depth Guide 2023

 Yerba mate tea is not related to the Camellia Sinensis tea plant, but it’s rich in caffeine.
 The tea is popular in countries like Chile and Argentina.

 The yerba mate is a spice that comes from the holly plant used to make yerba mate tea.
-Tea has a high amount of caffeine, like coffee.
+The tea has a high amount of caffeine, like coffee.

 yerba mate tea contains 85 mg of caffeine per cup.